 In this version, the agents of the system under test were given new roles to consider the presence of obstacles.
-The following figure (Figure 12) represents part of the subset of inputs generated for the behavioural version V2 of the system under test and the results obtained by deploying the learning model with these inputs.
-The results of the deployment of the training model show that the V2 version of the system under test is error-free.
-This can be explained by the fact that the system's behaviour is compatible with the expected behaviour with which the model was trained.
+The following figure (Fig. 12) represents part of the subset of inputs generated for the behavioural version V2 of the system under test and the results obtained by deploying the learning model with these inputs.